hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 }
 ```

-`HazelcastInstance::getReplicatedMap` returns `com.hazelcast.core.ReplicatedMap` which, as stated above, extends the
+`HazelcastInstance.getReplicatedMap()` returns `com.hazelcast.core.ReplicatedMap` which, as stated above, extends the
 `java.util.Map` interface.

 The `com.hazelcast.core.ReplicatedMap` interface has some additional methods for registering entry listeners or retrieving values in an expected order.